H3xFiles/UML/README.md

 iff the parent exists.
 The line is denoted with a line ending with a black rhombus
 - eg: hotelBathroom ---- composition ---- hotel
 - eg: teamFanClub ---- composition ---- sport team

+#### Inheritance
+Subclasses Inherite the attributes from the super class it is denote with an arrow.
+- eg: sportman ---- inherite ---- human
+- eg: sportfan ---- inherite ---- human